top of page

 Exploring the Effects of Social Interaction on Memory

 Research shows that remaining socially active later in life can have a positive impact on memory and mental function.
 I-CONECT explored how social conversation can help improve memory and may prevent dementia or Alzheimer’s disease in older adults.
-In this study, participants connected with the research team using senior-friendly technology for fun and engaging conversations in the comfort of their own home.
+In this study, participants connected with the research team using user-friendly technology for fun and engaging conversations in the comfort of their own home.

 VIDEO-CHAT WITH US